ArcBlock/forge-docs/src/instruction/sdk/javascript/index.md

 > The screenshot above is from [forge-web](../../tools/forge_web), which contains a build in web dashboard and block explorer for your chain.

-> Here are are using `sendDeclareTx` to write data to the blockchain, many other [transaction types](../../../reference/txs) are supported.
-Full list of transaction send method list can be found at [GraphQLClient](https://docs.arcblock.io/forge/sdks/javascript/latest/GraphQLClient.html).
+> Here are are using `declare` to write data to the blockchain, many other [transaction types](../../../reference/txs) are supported.
+Full list of transaction send method list can be found at [GraphQLClient](https://www.npmjs.com/package/@arcblock/graphql-client).

 ### 5. Get 25 token for `Alice` and `Bob`